 1] Use Remote Desktop Connection

-Remote Desktop Connection, a tool built into Windows 10/8/7, so no need to download anything else.
+Remote Desktop Connection, a tool built into Windows 11/10/8/7, so there is no need to download anything else.
 RDP (Remote Desktop Protocol) is a proprietary tool from Microsoft that allows remote access to a computer.

-Since it is built into Windows 10, just search for it by using the search bar and fire it up.
+Since it is built into Windows, just search for it by using the search bar and fire it up.
 Once the tool is running, just simply input the IP address of the computer you want to gain access to, along with the username and password when asked.

 2] Restart using Windows PowerShell